larpchronicles/rules/chronicles-rulebook.md

    >This Enchantment may be placed upon a Weapon, and will allow the wielder to strike with an Elemental carrier, chosen from Flame/Frost/Shock/Stone at time of creation.<br/>
    >5 Rune Carving Materials, 5 Smithing Materials, 1 Spirit Gem.
 #### Hearthstone
-   >This is a warm stone that when held during Rest, the user regains 1 Body per minute.
+   >This is a warm stone that when held during Rest, allows the wielder to regain 1 Body per minute.
 This is a passive effect.
 This item cannot heal the holder if the holder is Dying or Dead.<br/>
    >5 Alchemy Materials, 5 Rune Carving Materials, 1 Spirit Gem.
 #### Sticky Handle Enchantment
    >This Enchantment may be placed upon a Weapon or Shield, and will prevent the item from being Disarmed.
 The response to the item being attempting to be disarmed is "No Effect".
-The Sticking force also forces the user to do a 3 count in order to release the item from their grip.<br/>
+The Sticking force also forces the character to do a 3 count in order to release the item from their grip.<br/>
    >5 Smithing Materials, 5 Alchemy Materials, 1 Spirit Gem.
 #### Wand-in-the-Box Trap
 > This Trap, designed by an expert in two disciplines, combines the efficacy of a Trap with the Magical ability of a Wand of Magic.
-Upon creating this Trap, the user must include a single Wand of Magic as crafting materials.
+Upon creating this Trap, the character must include a single Wand of Magic as crafting materials.
 When the Trap is activated, it delivers the effects of the wand, centered on the trap as "Voice Radius Magic [Spell Name]", at a casual speaking volume, such that someone 10 feet away could hear.
 This may not be used with Wands that have self-cast only spells, or the Destroy spell.
 This item is consumed on use. <br/>
 > 5 Smithing Materials, 5 Rune Carving Materials, 1 Spirit Gem.
 1 Wand of Magic

 ### Tier II

 #### Deep Breath Balm
-   >A special balm infused with magically treated herbs designed to clear the airways and enhance the user's breathing.
+   >A special balm infused with magically treated herbs designed to clear the airways and enhance the character's breathing.
 Once per rest, the bearer may partake of these benefits to enhance their use of the Stamina ability Regeneration, reducing the concentration time from a minute to 30 seconds.<br/>
    >15 Alchemy Materials, 5 Rune Carving Materials, 2 Spirit Gems.
 #### Destruction Magnet Enchantment
-   >This Enchantment may be placed upon a Shield, and while held will allow the user to re-direct any Destroy effect targeted at a different piece of equipment the bearer possesses to the Shield instead.
+   >This Enchantment may be placed upon a Shield, and while held will allow the character to re-direct any Destroy effect targeted at a different piece of equipment the bearer possesses to the Shield instead.
 The call for this is "Got it, Redirect, Resist".
 This Enchantment also gives the Shield 2x Ever Resist Destruction that stacks with any Hardening it may possess.
 After this enchantment has been applied, the shield may not be further Hardened.
 This enchantment may only be applied once.<br/>
    >10 Alchemy Materials, 10 Smithing Materials, 2 Spirit Gems.
 #### Magic Aura Enchantment
    >This Enchantment may be placed upon a Weapon, and will change the weapon's base damage type to Magic.<br/>